Final Rejection

 A computer-implemented method comprising (MPEP 2106.05(f), mere instructions to apply an abstract idea on a computer is not enough to integrate the claim into a practical application) …

-obtaining information related to the incident (MPEP 2106.05(g), mere data gathering is considered insignificant extra-solution activity), the information comprising a dynamic state information set and a static state information set, the dynamic information set comprising one or more of events, traces, logs, and metrics related to the incident and the static state information set comprising one or more of types and numbers of entities within the computing environment and hardware and infrastructure configurations within the computer environment (MPEP 2106.05(g), “selecting a particular data source or type of data to be manipulated” is considered insignificant extra-solution activity);
+obtaining (MPEP 2106.05(g), mere data gathering is considered insignificant extra-solution activity), by an observability tool of a processing platform (MPEP 2106.05(f), mere instructions to apply an abstract idea on a computer is not enough to integrate the claim into a practical application), information related to an incident detected in the computing environment, the information comprising a dynamic state information set and a static state information set, the dynamic information set comprising one or more of events, traces, logs, and metrics related to the incident and the static state information set comprising one or more of types and numbers of entities within the computing environment and hardware and infrastructure configurations within the computer environment (MPEP 2106.05(g), “selecting a particular data source or type of data to be manipulated” is considered insignificant extra-solution activity; MPEP 2106.05(h)(vi), limiting the data collection and analysis to a particular field of use does not integrate the abstract idea into a practical application);

-… using a first machine learning model (MPEP 2106.05(f), mere instructions to apply an abstract idea on a computer is not enough to integrate the claim into a practical application) …
+… by a prompt system of the processing platform … using a first machine learning model of a dual machine learning model architecture (MPEP 2106.05(f), mere instructions to apply an abstract idea on a computer is not enough to integrate the claim into a practical application) …

 Step 2B: Significantly More Analysis